hazelcast/fraud-detection-onnx/README.md

 ## (Optional) Train the model and convert it to ONNX

-You can generate the ONNX model used in this demo by:
+You can generate the ONNX model using in this demo by following the steps below:
-* Retrieving the training data
+* Download the transaction data used to train the model
 * Train the model a Jupyter Notebook with Python 3.8 and LightGBM
 * Convert the model to ONNX format